riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

   ...
 {% endhighlight %}

-Now with that all in place let's see what happens when we first click the email header.
+Now with that all in place let's see what happens when we first click the last name header.

 <img src="../images/posts/paging-and-sorting-part-2/first-click-server.png" class="img-responsive" />

-The output of our publication is what we would expect, we are getting 3 records and the records are sorted by email ascending.
+The output of our publication is what we would expect, we are getting 3 records and the records are sorted by last name descending.

 <img src="../images/posts/paging-and-sorting-part-2/first-click-client.png" class="img-responsive" />